Lahey Hospital & Medical Center Anesthesiology residents share their research at a variety of professional conferences.

-Residents are scheduled to attend didactic conferences every weekday (currently 2-3 pm), either in person or virtually.
+Residents are scheduled to attend daily didactic conferences.
 These conferences include faculty lectures from the didactic lecture curriculum, resident presentations, board review questions, simulation sessions, wellness activities, OSCE and oral board practice sessions.
 The only exception not to attend these conferences is, if the resident is involved in a patient care activity which provides a better learning experience than the conference.
 Few examples are: performing a regional block, waking up a craniotomy, coming off bypass, cerebral aneurysm clipping etc.

 The curriculum of the didactic lecture series is based on the American Board of Anesthesiology (ABA) Content Outline.
 The sessions follow the Basic and Advanced Examination topics and are interactive.
 Every July these conferences focus on introductory Anesthesiology topics for the new CA 1 class.